sindresorhus/eslint-plugin-unicorn/docs/rules/expiring-todo-comments.md

 TODO comments are useful when a piece of code needs some work.
 Unfortunately these can be easily forgotten as it's easy to forget to track them, leaving dangling tasks to be found at later random moments.

-With this rule a TODO can have right from the beginning a condition to define it's lifespan.
+With this rule, a TODO can have a condition right from the beginning to define its lifespan.
 When the condition is met, ESLint will take care of reporting that there's work to be done.

-This rule also define that **there must be no TODO comment without conditions** so that you should take more care before simply adding tasks with no life expectancy.
+This rule also defines that **there must be no TODO comment without conditions** so that you should take more care before simply adding tasks with no life expectancy.
 For more information read the section [`eslint/no-warning-comments`](#disallow-warning-comments-no-warning-comments) below.

 Conditions quick overview:

 - Expire after a **specific date**.
-- Expire when **package.json** reaches a specific **version**.
+- Expire when **your package** (package.json) reaches a specific **version**.
 - Expire when a package.json **`engines`** property reaches a specific **version**.
 - Expire when you **install/uninstall** a specific **package**.
 - Expire when a **package** reaches a specific **version**.